Rules of Court

 - Chronic non-compliance.

-The presiding judge shall make the final decision on termination of a participant after review of all documentation,
+The presiding judge shall make the final decision on termination of a participant after review of all documentation, and hearing unless waived by the participant.

 34. eFiling